v-morello/riptide/README.md

 > 124778 10 (124778, 10)
 ```

-##### Important detail: the metadata attribute
+#### Important detail: the metadata attribute

 All `TimeSeries` objects and all derived data products (periodogram, pulsar search candidates, etc.) in riptide have a `metadata` dictionary carrying whatever information provided by the software package that created the input time series data.
 There is of course no header standardization for such data in pulsar astronomy, and the information contained in `metadata` will therefore vary across software packages and observatories.
-We do however attempt to guarantee some metadata uniformity in __riptide__, by always enforcing the presence of the following metadata keys and their associated data types:
+We do however attempt to guarantee some metadata uniformity in riptide, by always enforcing the presence of the following metadata keys and their associated data types:

 * `dm`: `float`, dispersion measure of the input data
 * `fname`: `str`, original file name